nicolejkeeney/is2-streamlit-app/README.md

 1) I think you need to be an owner of the repository to build it on Streamlit's cloud, so you will need to fork the repo.
 2) Create an account on [Streamlit.io](https://streamlit.io/)
 3) Deploy the app.
 You'll need to choose app.py as the application you want to built
 4) Voila!
-You're app should be up and running.
+Your app should be up and running.

 <img width="500" alt="bokeh_app" src="static/deploy_app.png">